JaydenB112/Reading-Notes/Code301/Reading01.md

 They are easily deployable, and flexible in the situations that they are being deployed in.
 Also being able to use a consistent piece of code is invaluable in any capacity of development.

-## What is Props and how is it used it in React?
+## What is Props and how is it used  in React?
 1. What is props short for?

 Properties